 She tells me about her experiences and adventures in the lap of Mother Nature during that vacation.
 By the time that she was back, Mother Nature had told her what to do next.
 She decided to start painting again.
 As a kid, art was more like a luxury to her.
 She remembers thinking back in those days that how wonderful it would be if she could earn a living out of painting orchids!
 Well, that is exactly what she does now.

-After teaching Arts and Design for more than 14 years, writing travel guides and practicing music journalism – in her late 30s, Lucinda decides to take up Botanical illustration as a full-time career and climbs at the top in just two years!
+After teaching Arts and Design for more than 14 years, writing travel guides and practising music journalism – in her late 30s, Lucinda decides to take up Botanical illustration as a full-time career and climbs at the top in just two years!
 What more do we need to get inspired?

 Two years back she decided to give her work a name and founded Within in 2016.
 Within is a creative studio working on multiple ongoing nature-themed arts and design projects, commissioned artworks, botanical art workshops and nature-themed overseas creative retreats in collaboration with various botanic gardens and hotel partners in Asia-Pacific.
 Lucinda tells me that she enjoys doing workshops a lot because the kind of indulgence she is able to offer to people makes her feel content with her work.

 Another aspect that Lucinda absolutely enjoys about her work is organizing creative retreats.
 These are amazing holistic destination experiences.
 These annual retreats are popular among people seeking ways to get closer to nature.
-If you want to go away from the concrete jungle and live in solace away from the hustle bustle of everyday life, you must sign up!
+If you want to go away from the concrete jungle and live in solace away from the hustle-bustle of everyday life, you must sign up!

 Explore the best amalgamation of nature and art in the resplendent mountains of Chiang Mai in Northern Thailand.
 Lucinda shares anecdotes and experiences with her crew from the past two years and I am absolutely mesmerized.
 She tells me about the amazing activities that they indulge in and the kind of detoxifying meditative environment she creates for her guests.
 I am intrigued and find myself (un)officially registering for this year’s retreat in November.